Used by hosting buyers across 10+ countries · Reviews updated April 2026 · 50+ Hosts Reviewed ·

 How We Evaluate Web Hosts

 FindBestWebHosting has been covering web hosting since 2009.
-The person behind it has been working with hosting infrastructure for 18+ years — as a developer, not a journalist.
+It's written by Tom George, who has been working with hosting infrastructure for 18+ years — as a developer, not a journalist.
 That context shapes everything about how we evaluate hosts.

 This page explains exactly what we look at, where our data comes from, and how our affiliate relationships work.
 If you're deciding whether to trust a recommendation here, this is the right place to start.